ralucafrincu/mittweida-project/README.md

 # Running the backend: npm run start:dev
 ### backend running on http://localhost:3001/location
-backend is getting latitude and longitude data
+backend is getting location (latitude and longitude) data

 ## Notes about the app when viewing it